aleherse/katas/02-codebreaker/doc/01_starts_game.md

 		}
     }

-If we execute behat we see a fatal error
+If we execute behat we see a fatal error, we have jumped into a failing step it's time to change to phpspec, we need to execute the next command to create the specification file for the `CodebreakerApplication` class

+    bin/phpspec desc Aleherse/Codebreaker/CodebreakerApplication

+Executing the next line we check all the specification files, the first time executing phpspec we'll be asked if we want to create the class, answer yes.

+    bin/phpspec run

+Next time executing the previous command we see a green bar.